 The sonographer has you lie on your back and then takes a quick scan of your abdomen.
 This scan measures the aorta at different key areas, as well as any areas that show ballooning.
 The whole thing takes about 10–15 minutes from beginning to end.
-Once you're done, everything is sent off to a board-certified physician who then reviews the images and measurements, and results are sent to you within 21 days along with an explanation of what they mean.
+Once you’re done, everything is sent off to a board-certified physician who then reviews the images and measurements.

 If you have an AAA, you’ll be encouraged to visit your healthcare provider to create a plan of action.
 Basically, the goal of treatment for AAAs is simply to prevent rupture.

 Sometimes, if the aneurysm is small, your doctor will recommend simply monitoring the issue—checking in regularly to ensure it stays small and does not grow quickly—rather than recommending a treatment right away.
 You may also be encouraged to change your diet and increase your exercise level.